afcarl/SDCND_Portfolio_Hiddink/README.md

-## Udacity's Self-Driving Car Nanodegree Program
-#### Project 3 - Behavioral Cloning

 ![ScreenShot](images/loading_screen.png)
+# Udacity's Self-Driving Car Nanodegree Program
+## Project 3 - Behavioral Cloning
+### _How to Train a Deep Neural Network to Drive a Simulated Car_
 This project builds and implements a behavioral cloning (end-to-end) network that drives a simulated autonomous vehicle around two different test tracks.
 The first track is used to generate data that the car will use to react and recover in changing road conditions.
-Data is recorded in "TRAINING MODE" for several laps before being saved to the Jupyter notebook heirarchy in the data folder.
-From there, the data is preprocessed and used to train the pipeline's deep neural network model, as explained below.
+Data was collected in **"TRAINING MODE"** on the simulator for several laps and saved to **driving_log.csv**.
+The data was prepared and used to train the deep neural network model as outlined below.

 ![ScreenShot](images/main_menu.png)